Computer-Aided-Validation-Laboratory/pyvale/docs/source/dev_guide.rst

 - Cython
 - Pybind

-For Zig we support a custom build process through our ``setup.py`` that pulls in the Zig compiler on pypi to build and dynamically link Zig libraries through C and Cython.
+For Zig we support a custom build process through our ``setup.py`` that pulls in the Zig compiler on pypi to build and dynamically link Zig libraries through the C ABI and Cython.
+Unfortunately, this requires a lot more boiler plate code (i.e. a C header and a .pxd cython header restating the same thing) than using Pybind with C/C++.

 GPU programming must be vendor agnostic.
 The following can be used for GPU programming: